WeblateOrg/weblate/docs/admin/projects.rst

 If you are trying to connect to a GitHub repository be sure to use the SSH address, not the default HTTPS address.
 It should start with 'git@github.com'

+On GitHub, you can add the key to only one repository.
+If you plan to access more of them, it might be better to create separate user for that, assign him Weblate's SSH key and grant him access to all reposities.

 .. note::

     The keys need to be without password to make it work, so be sure they are